 - Rausu Kombu (羅臼昆布)

 For this recipe, Hidaka Kombu works the best as it is tender, more flexible, and easy to fold up.
-They come in different width and length, so don’t worry too much about making all the kombu rolls in equal size.
-Some may turn out to be longer, some fatter… they are all made out of love and that’s what make them special.
+They come in different widths and lengths, so don’t worry too much about making all the kombu rolls in equal size.
+Some may turn out to be longer, some fatter… they are all made out of love and that’s what makes them special.

 2. Kanpyo (dried gourd)

-Kanpyo is a Japanese ingredient that you don’t see very often in day to day Japanese foods.
+Kanpyo is a Japanese ingredient that you don’t see very often in day-to-day Japanese foods.
 Typically used in traditional sushi recipes, you may have seen it in Futomaki (Thick Sushi Roll) and Chirashi Sushi.
-Over here, it is hydrated and used to tie around the middle of Kobumaki that resemble the pattern of kimono sash.
+Over here, it is hydrated and used to tie around the middle of Kobumaki that resembles the pattern of kimono sash.

 Kanpyo is a dried ingredient and can be found at the dried food section at your local Japanese grocery store.
 If you can’t find kanpyo, you can try using toothpicks or cooking twines to secure the rolls while cooking and then remove before serving.

 You may wonder why we use salted salmon instead of raw salmon.

 Since color plays an important role in the presentation for Osechi Ryori, the distinct pink of salted salmon makes the ideal choice to accent the kombu roll.
 Salted salmon releases less protein while simmering so it doesn’t make the broth or kombu rolls messy.
 It also has a less fishy taste and the flesh is much firmer for wrapping.